raphw/byte-buddy/README.md

 Besides the annotations that were already mentioned there exist plenty of other predefined annotations.
 For example, when using the `@SuperCall` annotation on a `Runnable` or `Callable` type, Byte Buddy injects proxy instances that allow for an invocation of a non-abstract super method if such a method exists.
-And even if Byte Buddy does not cover au use case, Byte Buddy offers an extension mechanism for defining custom annotations.
+And even if Byte Buddy does not cover a use case, Byte Buddy offers an extension mechanism for defining custom annotations.

 You might expect that using these annotations ties your code to Byte Buddy.
 However, Java ignores annotations in case that they are not visible to a class loader.
 This way, generated code can still exist without Byte Buddy!
 You can